rpadovani/rpadovani.com/about.md

 ---

 I'm Riccardo, software developer.
 I love new challenges and learning new things.
-I'm currently enrolled at Technische Universität München, studying Computer Science with a focus on Security Engineering and Language Theory.
+I earned a Master's Degree in Computer Science graduating from Technische Universität München, with a focus on Security Engineering and Language Theory.

 I’m an open source enthusiast, and in my free time I collaborate with as many projects as I can.
 I think it is very important spreading free software in the